 4. Staglands Wildlife Reserve

 For everyone’s favourite farm animals mixed with some native bird conservation, check out the Staglands Wildlife Reserve in Upper Hutt.
 It’s a great option for families and nature-lovers alike!
+Check out Viator and Tripadvisor for more information on Staglands Wildlife Reserve.
 For more things to do in the area, don’t miss our 11 Things to Do in the Hutt Valley.